olreti/spori/README.md

 spotifyripper
 =============

-small ripper script for spotify (rips playlists to mp3 and includes ID3 tags)
+based on robbeofficial's work: a small player and ripper script for spotify (rips playlists to mp3 and includes ID3 tags)

-note that stream ripping violates the ToC's of libspotify!
+NOTE: stream ripping violates the ToS of libspotify, spotify and, possibly, local copyright laws.
+Don't do that.

 usage
 -----